chenxingqiang/secret-learn/doc/faq.rst

 will be subject to high use immediately and should be of the highest quality possible initially.

-Beyond that, jax-sklearn is limited in its reviewing bandwidth; many of the reviewers and core developers are working on jax-sklearn on their own time.
+Beyond that, secret-learn is limited in its reviewing bandwidth; many of the reviewers and core developers are working on secret-learn on their own time.
 If a review of your pull request comes slowly, it is likely because the reviewers are busy.
 We ask for your understanding and request that you not close your pull request or discontinue your work solely because of